zhusupbekovan/zhusupbekovan.github.io/README.md

 1. **Download Arch Linux ISO**
 Download the latest Arch Linux ISO from [archlinux.org](https://archlinux.org/download/).
 This installation uses archlinux.doridian.net.
   ![arch-linux](./resources/img/arch-linux.png)
+**Description:** The ISO image contains the Arch Linux operating system files necessary for installation.
+Choosing a reliable source ensures the integrity and authenticity of the download.
 2. **Set Up VM**
 Use VMware to create a VM.
 Allocate at least 4GB of RAM and 20GB of disk space.
 See the steps below.
 <img src="./resources/img/1.1.png"   style="display:block;margin: auto;" />